urbit/docs/docs/hoon/concepts.md

 ### <a name="hoon">`hoon`</a> (AST node)

 A [`hoon`](../reference) is the result of parsing a Hoon source expression into an AST node.
-Because every Hoon programs is, in its entirety, a single expression of Hoon, the result of parsing a whole Hoon program into an AST is a single `hoon`.
+Because every Hoon program is, in its entirety, a single expression of Hoon, the result of parsing a whole Hoon program into an AST is a single `hoon`.